-If ever a plant was tailor-made for Colorado's climate and growing conditions, Russian sage is that plant.
-An import from central Asia, Russian sage thrives in our high, dry climate and alkaline soils.
+Russian sage, Perovskia atriplicifolia, is a plant that was tailor-made for Colorado's climate and growing conditions.
+An import from central Asia, Russian sage thrives in our high, dry climate, bright sunshine and alkaline soils.

 Russian sage is best planted where it will have room to grow to its mature size of three to five feet tall and three to four feet wide without being crowded.
-It needs full sun and average soil that drains well.
+It needs full sun and well drained average soil for optimum growth.

 Russian sage can be a focal feature in a Xeriscape garden.
 However it will also tolerate some heavier watering than what is often required in a Xeriscape.
-The soft, lavender-blue flowers appear in the late summer and remain attractive into the fall.
-Great companion plants include purple coneflower, sunset hyssop, winecups and black-eyed Susans.
+The soft, lavender-blue flowers appear in the late summer and remain attractive into the fall before going dormant in the winter.
+Great companion plants include purple coneflower, sunset hyssop, winecups, boltonia and black-eyed Susans.

-The Russian sage's strong, upright shape provides a presence through the winter months, standing through wind and weather.
-As spring approaches, the stems should be cut back to the base to encourage new growth.
+The strong, upright shape of Russian sage provides a presence through the winter months, standing through wind and weather.
+As spring approaches, the stems should be cut back to almost to the ground to encourage new growth.